just-the-docs/just-the-docs/index.md

 ---
 # Purpose

-The purpose of the Live Mache platform is to create
+The purpose of the Live Mache platform is to establish new methodologies that broaden participation of diverse stakeholders in the design of new technologies, enabling participatory design at scale.

+The first goal: Develop methods and tools for LPDF
+The second goal: Develop tools for handling future EM

 # Target Audience

-# Definitions and Abbreviations
+The Target audience for LPDF and the Live Mache experience are those in EM roles.